Filmed Before a Live Studio Audience: Marketing

 In early December 2020, six posters for the series were released daily, each depicting a decade from the 1950s through the 2000s.
 Charles Pulliam-Moore from io9 noted that the 1950s poster was "modest enough at first glance", depicting an "unassuming living room" from the decade, but the "wallpaper peeling to reveal a static-y reality lurking just beneath the surface was conveying that as WandaVision progresses, things are going to get even weirder".
 Collider's Gregory Lawrence said the poster asks fans to "peel away anything" that feels familiar, and the peeling wallpaper reveals "a glimpse of... something.
 Something wild, something celestial, something implying a destiny that isn't 'entertaining each other on TV'."
 He added that the poster "so cleverly, subtly get[s] at the inherent pull of the unusual premise" of the series.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including shirts, accessories, housewear, Funko Pops, and a set of rings from Entertainment Earth based on those worn by Maximoff and Vision.
 In February 2021, Marvel partnered with chef Justin Warner to release a recipe for Lobster Thermidor based on the one that Agnes gives to Maximoff in the episode.

 Release

+Streaming

 "Filmed Before a Live Studio Audience" was released on the streaming service Disney+ on January 15, 2021.
 The episode was originally listed as "Episode 1" on the service, but the title was updated by January 20 to be "Filmed Before a Live Studio Audience".
 Hoai-Tran Bui at /Film originally assumed that all of the episodes for the series would be untitled, and wondered if the titles were being withheld upon release to avoid spoilers despite not finding the first episode's title to be particularly revealing.

+Home media

+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.